chadwcarlson/avocadocs/docs/content/en/administration/web/configure-environment.md

 On a production instance (the master branch, after a domain has been assigned) the search-blocker is disabled and your application can serve a `robots.txt` file as normal.
 However, you must ensure that the file is in your project's web root (the directory where the `/` location maps to) and your application is configured to serve it.
 See [the location section in `.platform.app.yaml`](/configuration/app/web.md#locations).

 ### HTTP access control

 You should not expose your development environments to the whole wide world.
 Platform.sh allows you to simply implement access control, either by login/password (the equivalent to .htaccess) or by filtering IP addresses or a network using the [CIDR format](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing).
 That is, `4.5.6.7` and `4.5.6.0/8` are both legal formats.

-> **note**
->
+{{< note >}}
-> Changing access control will trigger a new deploy of the current environment.
+Changing access control will trigger a new deploy of the current environment.
 However, the changes will not propagate to child environments until they are manually redeployed.
+{{< /note >}}

 These settings get inherited by branches below the one you are on.
 That means if you create a `staging` environment, and you create branches from this one, they will all inherit the same authentication information and you only have to set-it up once.